Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 - Do your research.

-To introduce yourself in the best possible way, find out as much as possible about the company you’re applying to.
+To introduce yourself in the best possible way, find out as much as you can about the company you’re applying to.
 Make sure you’re a cultural fit.
 And learn how to answer them what are you passionate about question.

 - Control your body language.